 Symptoms of Chickenpox

-The symptoms of chickenpox usually appear within 10 to 21 days after exposure to the virus.
+The symptoms usually appear within 10 to 21 days after exposure to the virus.
 The first symptoms are usually a fever, headache, and a feeling of fatigue.
 A few days later, a rash of itchy blisters appears on the face, chest, and back, spreading to the arms and legs.
 The blisters eventually burst, forming scabs that fall off after about 1-2 weeks.

 How Is It Diagnosed?